mkhraijah/PowerModelsADA.jl/README.md

 ### Power Flow formulation

 The power flow formulation is selected using the variable ` pf_model`.
-Currently, the code support the following models from PowerModels:
+Currently, the code supports the following models from PowerModels:
 ACPPowerModel, ACRPowerModel, DCPPowerModel, SOCWRPowerModel,QCRMPowerModel, SDPWRMPowerModel.
 See https://github.com/lanl-ansi/PowerModels.jl/blob/master/src/core/types.jl for more details about the supported power flow formulation.

 ## Examples

-For examples on how to run the code see `global_run_example.jl` and `local_run_example.jl`
+For examples on how to run the code see `example/global_run_example.jl` and `example/local_run_example.jl`